qihongl/pylca/README.md

 # pylca
-a python implementation of the leaky, competing, accumulator (Usher, &amp; McClelland, 2001).
+a lightweight python implementation of the leaky, competing, accumulator (Usher, &amp; McClelland, 2001).

 here's an
 <a href="https://github.com/qihongl/pylca/tree/master/example">example</a>